With the amount of talk about the Mind/Body connection, you'd imagine that some of the mud being flung at the wall would be sticking.

 And all this comes about from what may originally have been a nebulous, vague, rough idea of something we would like to do.
 But it is the force of the thought on our feelings that generates the action.

 Observe your ideas.
-Don’t dismiss them because you think someone else might.
+Don’t dismiss them because someone else might.
 Or because of what someone else might think about them.

-Whether you implement them, or finally dismiss them, let the decision be yours and not the consequences of some imagined disapproval.
+Whether you implement them, or finally dismiss them, let the decision be yours and not the effects of an imagined outside opinion.

 Nurture your ideas.
 Guard them well.
 If after due consideration, you feel strongly about them, believe in them, and in your ability and determination to see them through, honour them.